immutos/debco/README.md

 * Reproducible - run the same command, get the same image.
 * Secure - no need to trust a third party base image.
 * Fast - uses [BuildKit](https://docs.docker.com/build/buildkit/) for caching and parallelism.
-* Cross platform - build images on any platform that supports Docker.
+* Portable - build images on any platform that supports Docker.

 ## Installation